 What are the grounds for divorce in Missouri?

 Grounds are legally acceptable reasons for divorce.
-You can get a no-fault divorce in Missouri if a judge finds there is no reasonable likelihood that the marriage can be saved, and therefore the marriage is irretrievably broken (cannot be fixed).1
+You can get a no-fault divorce in Missouri if a judge finds there is no reasonable likelihood that the marriage can be saved or fixed, and therefore the marriage is irretrievably broken.1

 If your spouse tells the court that s/he does not believe the marriage is irretrievably broken, the judge can only grant a fault-based divorce if you can prove at least one of the following things is true: